matdombrock/Xebra-Notes/README.md

 # Xebra Notes
 A simple note taking application.
-Like Google Keep but with some Kaban-like features.
+Similar to Google Keep but with some Kaban-like features.
 ![screenshot](https://i.imgur.com/xJf0thu.png)
 Depends on:
 * [VueJS](https://vuejs.org/)